Daniel-Brai/Molang/README.md

 5. built-in functions
 6. first-class and higher-order functions
 7. closures
-8. data structures such as string, array, hash and so on.
+8. data structures such as string, array, and hash.

 ## Possible future features of Molang

 These features were inspired of Typescript and Zig.
 These includes

-[] add type hinting system for declarations
+- [] add type hinting system
-[] add struct and enum data structure
+- [] add struct and enum data structure
-[] add support for generics
+- [] add support for generics
-[] add support for pattern-matching (Zig-style)
+- [] add support for pattern-matching (Zig-style)

 ## Main goals of Molang